Skip to content

 Mansi Rana

-What AI in Contract Management Actually Covers
+What AI in Contract Management Covers

 AI in contract management is not one thing.
 It is a set of distinct capabilities that apply to different stages of the contract lifecycle.
-Understanding which capabilities a platform actually has, and how well they work, matters more than whether the platform claims AI broadly.
+Understanding which capabilities a platform has, and how well they work, matters more than whether the platform claims AI broadly.

 Contract drafting and generation